wizcamp/wizcamp-realms-demo/session-guides/SESSION-08.md

 You just implemented a complete scoring system, managed complex application state, and built your first independent React component — excellent work!

-Now let's deepen your understanding of state management patterns, component architecture, and professional development practices.
+Now let's deepen your understanding of state management patterns, component architecture, and development practices.
 Here are the most impactful questions to ask your AI assistant about today's session:

 - **How does application state differ from component state, and when should I use each?**
 - **Why are updater functions important for state that depends on previous values?**